ChristianEder/pulumi-structurizr-workshop/examples/getting-started/structurizr/README.md

 ### 01 - Verify that your setup works

 - Open the repository folder (`C:\repos\pulumi-structurizr-workshop`) in VS Code
-- Open a terminal
+- Open a terminal in VS Code
 - Try visualizing the current state of the provided architecture model.
 The steps to do this are descibed in the cheat sheet section below
 - Compare the generated diagrams with the source code provided in [index.ts](index.ts) within the same directory as this README, in order to get a feeling for what the code actually does.

 ### 02 - Customize the architecture model

 You can now go ahead and start designing your architecture by changing the code in [index.ts](index.ts).

-You can either do this free style e.g. by starting from scractch and designing the actual architecture of one of your own systems, or you can start extending the provided example architecture model with some additional containers, surrounding systems or users.
+You can either do this free style e.g. by starting from scratch and designing the actual architecture of one of your own systems, or you can start extending the provided example architecture model with some additional containers, surrounding systems or users.

 Ideas for extensions of the existing model:
 - Add a new container that represents an administrative site used to manage the shops inventory, then add a new person "Inventory manager" using that site